4rzael/spinal-alchitry-cu/README.md

 # Alchitry Cu with Spinal HDL template

-A template project to use Spinal HDL with an Alchitry Cu
+A template project to use Spinal HDL with an Alchitry Cu (With support for the Alchitry IO board)

 ## Requirements